aleabodo/survival-pi-docs/docs/wiki/Premium/premium.md

 ### Can I upgrade my rank?

-If you're unsure which rank to get, you can always just go with the cheapest first and upgrade to the other ones later with no additional cost.
+If you're unsure which rank to get, you can always just go with the cheapest first and upgrade to the other ones later.